 Organizations regularly face compliance audits that keep them up at night every quarter or year-end.
 To secure PII (personally identifiable information) of consumers and corporate data, various industries and governments have drawn up security benchmarks that mandate periodic risk assessment along with safe data handling and storage.
-Some common security benchmarks are HIPAA, ISO, NIST, etc.
+Some common security benchmarks are HIPAA, ISO, NIST, etc. These security benchmarks have available a lot of continuous compliance benefits.

 Mostly, IT teams are responsible for monitoring and hardening all IT assets according to these benchmarks.
 Even small deviations from industry benchmarks may lead to hefty fines by the respective governing bodies.
 In the worst-case scenario, a data breach due to ineffective compliance management policies may result in irreversible damage to the business’s reputation.